Saravananp27/Monitoring-distance-value-in-Thing-speak-cloud-using-ultrasonic-sensor-and-ESP32-controller-/README.md

-# Monitoring-distance-value-in-Thing-speak-cloud-using-ultrasonic-sensor-and-ESP32-controller
 ### NAME: SARAVANAN P
 ### REG NO: 24900878

-# Uploading ultrasonic sensor data in Thing Speak cloud
+### EXP6:Monitoring distance value in Thing speak cloud using ultrasonic sensor and ESP32 controller

 # AIM:
 To monitor the distance of the obstacle in the Thing speak cloud using ultrasonic sensor and ESP32 controller.